De Immigrant Windmill

 REGULAR COUNCIL MEETING MINUTES

 Mayor Russell called the meeting to order at 5:30 PM and directed the city clerk to call the roll.
 On roll call Ald.
-Barb Mask, Gene Field, Dan Nederhoff, Sue Van Kampen, Len Janis, Mike Van Zuiden, and Howard Van Zuiden answered “present.”
-Ald.
-Margaret Crosthwaite was absent.
-Also in attendance was Ed Cannon- City Administrator, Melissa Wiebenga- Tourism/Community Services Director, James Rhoades – Chief of Police, and Amanda Fosdick- City Treasurer.
+Barbara Mask, Gene Field, Margaret Crosthwaite, Dan Nederhoff, Sue Van Kampen, Len Janis, Mike Van Zuiden, and Howard Van Zuiden answered “present.”
+Also in attendance were Bill Shirk- City Attorney, Dan Clark- Public Works Director, James Rhoades- Chief of Police, and Regina Lehman- Tourism & Community Services Director.

 Mayor Russell asked if there were any questions or comments on the last regular meeting minutes.
+Mayor Russell clarified that there were not numerous complaints about lights around town, but rather there were two complaints.
 With no further discussion Ald.
 Howard Van Zuiden motioned, seconded by Ald.
-Van Kampen to approve the May 4, 2015 Regular Council Meeting minutes.
-Roll call vote/ 7 yes, 1 absent/ motion carried.
+Mask to approve the August 17, 2015 Regular Council Meeting minutes.
+Roll call vote/ all yes/ motion carried.

 OLD BUSINESS: